Skip to main content

 Users must have authentication activity in the last 30 days to receive an SMS enrollment invite.
 If you have an onboarding group enabled, the user must also be in that group.
 New eligible users are automatically identified and invited once a week.
 Check the user’s SMS enrollment status under Assets > Users to see their current status.

 Wirespeed sends up to 3 enrollment invites per user, with invites sent weekly.
-After 3 attempts without a response, the user is marked as “Max Attempts” and will not receive further automatic invites.
-You can manually reset their invite status from the user’s detail page.
+After 3 attempts without a response, the user is marked as Max Attempts and will not receive further automatic invites.
+If they later want to enroll, use Reset SMS Invite from the user’s Actions menu (see Resetting SMS Invites).

 All Wirespeed SMS communications are sent from +1 (855) 627-0635.
 You may want to share this with your team when rolling out SMS chat ops so they recognize the number.